• Skip to primary navigation

 • Divide the batter into thirds, roughly 16 ounces each.
 Color one pink, one green, and one yellow with gel food coloring.

-• Thoroughly grease a 10- to 12-cup Bundt pan, or spray with nonstick baking spray.
-Spoon a layer of pink, green, yellow, pink, green, and yellow batter into bottom of bundt pan.
-Carefully swirl with butter knife.
-Tap pan several times on counter to evenly distribute.
+• Thoroughly grease a 10- to 12-cup Bundt pan or spray with nonstick baking spray.
+Spoon a layer of pink, green, yellow, pink, green, and yellow batter into the bottom of the bundt pan.
+Carefully swirl with a butter knife.
+Tap the pan several times on the counter to distribute it evenly.

 • Repeat the first layer, but beginning where the pink and green meet on the bottom layer.
 Swirl with a toothpick.
 Tap to evenly distribute.
 Repeat again for the third layer.